opengeospatial/ogcapi-tiles/README.md

 - a tile row, and
 - a tile column.

-That URL template can either be provided through the _**TileSet**_ conformance class, or by some outside mechanism.
+That URL template and information about the tileset can either be provided through the _**TileSet**_ conformance class, or by some outside mechanism.

 ### TileSet & TileSets List